ReadyResearchers-2023-24/syllabus/cmpsc-600-fall-syllabus.md

 - **Final Draft Thesis Due: 19 December**: Submit through a tagged release in GitHub of two final drafts of the chapters of your undergraduate senior thesis.

+### Presentation Schedule

+The URL link for the pitch and artifact deonstrations is the [here}(https://docs.google.com/spreadsheets/d/1Z4wkpCi_RjbqrNiuq1ySID8kZIQxzXDATSH6rKUnDLk/edit?usp=sharing).

 ## Assessment Strategy

 ### General Learning Outcomes